DyfanJones/Blog/content/post/2019-10-29-an-amazon-sdk-for-r.md

 > Amazon SageMaker provides every developer and data scientist with the ability to build, train, and deploy machine learning models quickly.
 Amazon SageMaker is a fully-managed service that covers the entire machine learning workflow to label and prepare your data, choose an algorithm, train the model, tune and optimize it for deployment, make predictions, and take action.
 Your models get to production faster with much less effort and lower cost. (https://aws.amazon.com/sagemaker/)

 A question about AWS Sagemake came to mind: *Does it work for R developers???* Well...not exactly.
 True it provides a simple way set up an R environment in the cloud but it doesn't give the means to access other AWS products for example [AWS S3](https://aws.amazon.com/s3/) and [AWS Athena](https://aws.amazon.com/athena/) out of the box.
 However for Python this is not a problem.
-Amazon has provided a SDK for Python called [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which comes pre-installed on AWS Sagemaker.
+Amazon has provided a Software Development Kit (SDK) for Python called [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which comes pre-installed on AWS Sagemaker.

 It isn't all bad news, RStudio has developed a package called [`reticulate`](https://rstudio.github.io/reticulate/) that lets R interfaced into Python.
 So using `reticulate` in combination with `boto3` gives R full access to all of AWS products from Sagemaker similar to Python.
 However are there any other methods for R user to connect to AWS?